ajrcarey/pdfium-render/README.md

     );
 ```

-This pattern is common enough that it is the default constructor for the Pdfium struct,
+This pattern is used to provide an implementation of the `Default` trait, so the above can be
-so we could have also simply written:
+written more simply as:

 ```rust
     use pdfium_render::prelude::*;